-"(a) Failure to timely file certain returns.
-Except as provided below, if a taxpayer fails to file any return required to be filed with the department on or before the date prescribed therefor, determined with regard to any extension of time for filing, there shall be assessed as a penalty the greater of an amount equal to 10 percent of the correct amount of tax required to be paid with the return or fifty dollars (\$50).
+"(a) Failure to timely file return certain returns.
+Except in the case of an individual income tax return filed with no tax or refund due at the time of filing, or as otherwise provided below, if a taxpayer fails to file any return required to be filed with the department on or before the date prescribed therefor, determined with regard to any extension of time for filing, there shall be assessed as a penalty the greater of an amount equal to 10 percent of any additional the correct amount of tax required to be paid with the return or fifty dollars (\$50).
 If the taxpayer is not required to pay any additional tax due with the return, the penalty imposed by this subsection shall not be assessed unless the department has first provided 30 days' written notice to the taxpayer, at the last known address of the taxpayer, that the return has not been filed and the taxpayer fails or refuses to file the delinquent return within that time period; provided, however, that the penalty may be assessed if the taxpayer has been given written notice of a delinquent return for the same type of tax within the 12 months preceding the due date of the second delinquent return.
-This subsection shall not apply to any individual income tax return or amended return filed with the department if the taxpayer claims thereon and is due a refund of income tax.